Technology Transfer at the Child Mind Institute

 The Healthy Brain Network (HBN) research study is collecting data from 10,000 New York City area youths (ages 5-21) including psychiatric, behavioral, cognitive, and lifestyle (e.g., fitness, diet) phenotypes, as well as multimodal brain imaging, electroencephalography, digital voice and video recordings, genetics, and actigraphy.
 More than 150 institutions around the world are actively using the HBN Biobank.

 - Policy on Financial Conflicts of Interest for PHS-funded Projects

 Gesture Recognition Wearable Device

 Status and Patent.
-We have created a prototype for a wrist-worn device that can monitor and record gestures and motions such as body-focused repetitive behaviors (BFRBs) while also providing real-time (haptic) feedback (on the wrist) to the individual.
+We have created a prototype for a wrist-worn device that can monitor and record gestures and motions such as face-touching and body-focused repetitive behaviors (BFRBs) while also providing real-time (haptic) feedback (on the wrist) to the individual to help stop these behaviors.
 The device is the subject of U.S. Patent Nos.
 10,119,807 and 10,520,297.

 Results and Future.
 The performance characteristics in healthy volunteers were studied and published (Son JJ et al., “Thermal Sensors Improve Wrist-Worn Position Tracking,” Nature Digital Medicine (2019) 2:15).
-The device is currently a prototype.
+We are preparing to conduct additional trials to demonstrate the device’s effectiveness at reducing face-touching.
+The device is currently a prototype, but designed for manufacturing.
 We are currently seeking opportunities to commercialize for widespread use.